pulse2percept/pulse2percept/doc/topics/encoders.rst

 Basic usage
 -----------

-Attach an encoder to an implant, then assign an image or video:
+Attach an encoder to an implant, then hand it an image or video:

 .. code-block:: python